joostlek/crownstone-lib-python-uart/README.md

 # Set up event listeners
 UartEventBus.subscribe(UartTopics.newDataAvailable, showNewData)

 # Switch this Crownstone on and off.
-This will be the initial state
-switchState = True
+turnOn = True

-# the try except part is just to catch a control+c, time.sleep does not appreciate being killed.
+# The try except part is just to catch a control+c, time.sleep does not appreciate being killed.
+try:
-for i in range(0,100):
+	for i in range(0, 10):
 		if not uart.running:
 			break

-    if switchState:
+		if turnOn:
 			print("Switching Crownstone on  (iteration: ", i,")")
 		else:
 			print("Switching Crownstone off (iteration: ", i,")")
-    uart.switch_crownstone(targetCrownstoneId, on = switchState)
+		uart.switch_crownstone(targetCrownstoneId, on = turnOn)

-    switchState = not switchState
+		turnOn = not turnOn
 		time.sleep(2)

-# close the connection with the Crownstone USB and cleanup.
+except KeyboardInterrupt:
+	print("\nClosing example....
+Thanks for your time!")

 uart.stop()

 ```